twofront/TF-UI/README.md

 ## Packaging Your App

 Placing your code inside `AppTemplate.app/MacOS/` will make it a double clickable app.
-Though you can modify `AppTemplate.app/Info.plist` may be modified, by default `index.js` will be run.
+Though you can modify `AppTemplate.app/Info.plist`, by default `index.js` will be run.
 This javascript file should have `#!/usr/local/bin/node` as its first line so that Mac OS knows to use the Node.js interpreter.

 ## Troubleshooting